Judgment Condition-Event Judgment Component

 Triggered Time

-Specifies the time to wait before determining whether a user has performed or has not performed a specified behavior event.
+The time to wait before checking whether a user has performed a specified behavioral event.
 You can set a relative time or a specified time.

-Relative time: After the user finishes executing the previous component, wait for a period of time before judging.
+Relative time: After the previous component finishes, the system waits for a specified duration before checking.
 The unit can be minutes, hours, or days.

-NoteFor the specified time, if the specified time point has passed when the user enters the "Test Target" node, it does not wait and directly determines.
+NoteIf the specified time has already passed when the user enters the "Test Target" node, the system checks immediately without waiting.

 For Event Reporting (New Version), select an event source type.

-For Use Event Management (Old Edition), select the name of the event source channel.
+For Event Management (Old Edition), select the event source channel.

 Event Name